You are here: Urology Textbook > Kidneys > Supernumerary kidney

 Definition of a Supernumerary Kidney

-A supernumerary kidney is a very rare additional kidney with renal function, own blood supply, organ capsule and pyelocalyceal system.
+A supernumerary kidney is a rare additional kidney with renal function, separate blood supply, organ capsule, and pyelocalyceal system.
 Next to the supernumerary kidney, there are two normal kidneys.
-The supernumerary kidney shares in 50% the ureter and ostium with a normal ipsilateral kidney.
+The supernumerary kidney shares the ureter and ostium of the normal ipsilateral kidney in 50%.

 Epidemiology